Troy Garity: Honors

 For his portrayal of Barry Winchell in the film Soldier's Girl (2003), Garity earned a Golden Globe nomination for Best Actor in a Miniseries or a Motion Picture Made for Television and in 2002 he won the Young Hollywood Award for a Standout Performance.

 Personal life

-On August 27, 2007, Garity married actress Simone Bent at Columbia University's St. Paul's Chapel.
-Garity is the founder of the Peace Process Network, an international gang violence prevention coalition, and he is the chairman of Homies Unidos, a gang violence prevention group in Los Angeles.
+On August 27, 2007, Garity married actress Simone Bent at St. Paul's Chapel at Columbia University.
+Today, he is the founder of the Peace Process Network, an international gang violence-prevention coalition, and is the chairman of Homies Unidos ("homies united"), a gang violence-prevention group in Los Angeles.